Vanina Ickx: Career

 Ickx was hired by Audi to race in the Deutsche Tourenwagen Masters in 2006 and 2007, but was replaced by Katherine Legge for 2008.

 Ickx driving a Lola-Aston Martin for Signature Plus in the 2010 LMS season.

-In October 2011 she participated in the World Solar Challenge for the Umicore Solar Team. and in the Intercontinental Le Mans Cup.
+In October 2011, Ickx participated in the World Solar Challenge for the Umicore Solar Team. and in the Intercontinental Le Mans Cup.

-She was the first driver to get behind the wheel of the Citroën Survolt (a concept electric racing car) at Le Mans on 12 July 2010.
+Ickx was the first driver to get behind the wheel of the Citroën Survolt (a concept electric racing car) at Le Mans on 12 July 2010.

-Vanina lives with her boyfriend Benjamin de Broqueville in Wiesbaden.
-Together, they have one son named Ado who was born in April 2013.
+Ickx married Benjamin de Broqueville in 2014.
+Together, they have one son named Ado who was born in April 2013 and a daughter Khadija born in 2017.